 senior decision-makers engaged

-We have managed to progress significantly on the global governance of AI.
-Across our public events, we have engaged over 6,000 senior decision-makers globally, be they legislators, industry representatives, academics, civil society advocates or regulators.
-With our various platforms, we have also engaged over 24,500 citizens.
-Through our education programs, we have taught 200 students and senior executives from public and private sectors about various aspects of AI governance.
-This would not have been possible without over60 institutional partners, such as the World Bank, UNESCO, IEEE, OECD, Microsoft and the Future of Life Institute.
-As the governance of AI concerns us all, we recognise that global diversity is crucial.
-This is reflected not only in our team, but also in the fact that the thousands of people we have engaged with so far come from over 100 countries across 5 continents.
+We have been a key player in AI governance since our founding in 2015.
+Across our public events, we have engaged over 8,000 senior decision-makers globally, be they legislators, industry representatives, academics, civil society advocates, or regulators.
+With our various platforms, we have also engaged over 30,000 citizens.
+Through our education programs, we have taught 4,000 students and senior executives from the public and private sectors about various aspects of AI governance.
+This would not have been possible without over60 institutional partners, such as the World Bank, UNESCO, IEEE, OECD, H5, Microsoft, and The Future of Life Institute.
+As the governance of AI concerns us all, we recognize that global diversity is crucial.
+This is reflected not only in our team but also in the fact that the thousands of people we have engaged with so far come from over 100 countries across 5 continents.

-We advance the governance of AI in a globally inclusive way.
-We want neglected global voices to be heard in these debates.
-That’s why we have engaged with thousands of decision-makers from over 100 countries; we have organized roundtables, courses, research and workshops and shared knowledge in over 22 countries on 5 continents; and our team and affiliates are spread across 13 countries.
+We advance the governance of AI in a globally inclusive way, amplifying neglected global voices.
+That’s why we have engaged with thousands of decision-makers from over 100 countries; why our team, advisors and affiliates are spread across 22 countries; and why we have organized roundtables, courses, research, workshops and shared knowledge on 5 continents.

-We know that the rise of AI is a complex phenomenon.
-That’s why addressing it requires bringing people together around the latest collective intelligence tools and methodologies.
+We know that the rise of AI is a complex phenomenon, and that in order to address it effectively we must bring together a very diverse group of experts and practitioners around the latest collective intelligence tools and methodologies.
 Through our carefully crafted and curated workshops, forums, conferences and online dialogues, we generate actionable policy options and pathways.

-We work across time horizons.
-Challenges and opportunities from AI arise in the short, medium and long runs.
+To govern the rise of AI wisely and effectively, we believe it is of paramount importance to work across time horizons, and reconcile policy challenges and opportunities in the short, medium and long term.
 That’s why throughout our activities, we articulate the issues strategically: we consider the implications of tomorrow’s problems for today’s decisions and vice versa.
-We reconcile issues of the end of the day, of the end of the month and of the end of the world.
+We seek to reconcile preoccupations of the end of the day, the end of the month, and of the end of the world.